Introduction to on-page conversion strategies..

 It's a very good offer.
 Every single management client has the opportunity to have us providing everything in this guide completely free of charge.
 And guess what, clients that know that up-front are more likely to consider us because it's a genuinely huge incentive.

 Every business will need to look at their products and services and figure out their own referral scheme/offer but it's something we highly recommend.
-Turning your existing customers - the people who already love your products and services is an excellent thing to do.
+Turning your existing customers - the people who already love your products and services - into brand ambassadors is an excellent thing to do.

 On-page Conversion Strategies In summary.